 5. Forms of payment

-- The majority of credit card companies offer cashback on certain amounts, so if you’re able to make regular payments, use one of them to get some of your spent money back.
+- The majority of credit card companies offer cash back on certain amounts, so if you’re able to make regular payments, use one of them to get some of your spent money back.
 This has become a regular practice within the financial industry which has proven to be a win-win for both banks and the customers.
 Banks will have greater profits from the interests, and the consumers will get some money back either in a form of the cash deposited on their account or they would get a gift card.
 In either way, it’s a good way of saving a bit.

 - Loyalty cards are offered by many online stores that have various ways to save some money for their customers.
 If you’re buying from the same stores often, sign up for their loyalty program which will give you in return either vouchers, points that transfer into dollars, or many discounts on different items.
 It will cost you absolutely nothing while you’ll be able to reap the benefits as a loyal member.

-- Gift cards that you can purchase online for less than its value will automatically save you money.
+- Gift cards that you can purchase online for less than their value will automatically save you money.
 Be careful when purchasing them that they are not expired, and always check the balance.
 This is a neat way to save without codes, promotions, or chasing sales.
 Also, if you have some credit cards that you don’t plan on using, sell them online, and get some cash for the stuff that you need.

 6. Saving with coupons, codes, and subscribing services